invisibli/invisibli/README.md

 **AWS Cloud Account required:**

 If you don't have one, [create a free Amazon Web Services (AWS)](https://aws.amazon.com/free) account.
 If you plan on following the automatic guide, you will need your [AWS accesskeys.](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)

+> Make sure you have the appropriate permissions to make/delete EC2 instances, keypairs, security groups, elastic ips in IAM!

 **Pre-Download (if following the router guide):**